Ford celebrates production of first North American FWD hybrid transmission

 • Optimized gear ratios create enhanced fuel economy

-• Precise controls deliver higher levels of refinement during powertrain transitions between engine and electric drive
+• Precise controls deliver higher levels of refinement during powertrain transitions between the engine and electric drive

 HF35 will be utilized in five vehicles yet to be introduced this year, increasing the power of choice in a wide range of fuel-efficient vehicles.